 There is just too much information to share about Yosemite - so I broke it up into several sections.
 Read about where to stay and things to do in and around the Yosemite Valley:

 Outside of Yosemite Valley

 Most people spend the whole time at Yosemite Valley and the surrounding area - missing out on wonderful nature and amazing adventures.
-If you have the adventurous spirit, leave the crowds behind visit places like Hetch Hetchy Valley and Dam; Tioga Pass; Tenaya Lake; Tuolumne Meadows; or go on Whitewater Rafting trip on the Tuolumne River.
+If you have the adventurous spirit, leave the crowds behind visit places like Hetch Hetchy Valley and Dam; Tioga Pass; Tenaya Lake; Tuolumne Meadows; or go on a Whitewater Rafting trip on the Tuolumne River.